 Every 16 minutes, someone in the United States dies or suffers injuries due to an accident involving an 18-wheeler, tractor-trailer or semi-truck.
 The Atlanta area is especially vulnerable to collisions with trucks because several major trucking routes — such as Interstate 85, Interstate 75, Interstate 20 and the I-285 Perimeter — converge on the metro area.
 Georgia has more than 200 deadly truck accidents each year, and there are over 5,200 truck wrecks annually in Georgia that cause injuries to drivers and passengers alike.
 A variety of factors contribute to these grim statistics, and many causes of truck accidents involve negligence on the part of the truck drivers or trucking companies.

 Any collision with another vehicle can be devastating.
 But when trucks or tractor-trailers are involved, an accident is likely to have even more dire consequences.
-The Atlanta truck accident lawyers at Millar & Mixon, LLC have obtained millions of dollars in verdicts, settlements and judgments for clients who have been hurt in traffic accidents.
+The Atlanta truck accident lawyers at The Millar Law Firm have obtained millions of dollars in verdicts, settlements and judgments for clients who have been hurt in traffic accidents.
 If you have been injured in a crash because of a careless truck driver or a negligent trucking company, our firm has the experience necessary to protect your rights and maximize your compensation.

-Get help from the Georgia tractor-trailer crash attorneys at Millar & Mixon, LLC today.
+Get help from the Georgia tractor-trailer crash attorneys at The Millar Law Firm today.
 You can fill out our online contact form or call us at 404-620-4301.
-Our 18-wheeler accident attorneys represent injured people in Atlanta, North Atlanta, South Atlanta, Decatur, Jonesboro, East Point, Lawrenceville, Norcross, Sandy Springs, Forest Park, College Park, Decatur, Roswell, Marietta, Peachtree City, Fayetteville and all across Georgia.
+Our 18-wheeler accident attorneys represent injured people in Atlanta and all across Georgia.

-Millar & Mixon, LLC does not charge for meeting with you and evaluating your claim.
-If we accept your case, our representation will most likely be on a contingency fee basis, meaning you don’t pay us any attorney fees unless we recover money for you.
+The Millar Law Firm does not charge for meeting with you and evaluating your claim.
+If our lawyers are able to accept your claim, our representation will be on no-win, no-fee basis, meaning with our contingency fee you don’t owe any attorney fees unless we recover monetary damages for you.

 Common Causes of Atlanta Truck Accidents